kaspernissen/docs.humio.com/content/sending_logs_to_humio/parsers/parsing.md

 ![Parsers List`](images/parsers.png)

-!!!
-Note "Built-in parsers"
+{{% notice note %}}
+***Built-in parsers***

 The first part of the list contains [built-in parsers](built-in-parsers.md).

 You cannot delete the built-in parsers, but you can overwrite them if you want.
 You can also copy existing parsers to use as a starting point for creating new parsers.
+{{% /notice %}}

 ## The Parser User Interface